tinglesoftware/dependabot-azure-devops/extension/README.md

 ## Usage

-Add a configuration file stored at `.github/dependabot.yml` or  `.github/dependabot.yaml` conforming to the [official spec](https://docs.github.com/en/github/administering-a-repository/configuration-options-for-dependency-updates).
+Add a configuration file stored at `.azuredevops/dependabot.yml` or  `.azuredevops/dependabot.yaml`, and must conform to the [official spec](https://docs.github.com/en/github/administering-a-repository/configuration-options-for-dependency-updates).

 Optionally, specify your own config file location using the `configFileLocation` option.